dymmond/asyncmq/docs/en/docs/features/flows.md

 * **Backend-optimized** operations: uses `atomic_add_flow` when available, else a robust fallback

 !!!
 Metaphor
-    Imagine you’re casting a spell—`FlowProducer` is your wand, aligning all the magical runes (jobs) in the right order so the incantation executes flawlessly.
+    Imagine you're casting a spell—`FlowProducer` is your wand, aligning all the magical runes (jobs) in the right order so the incantation executes flawlessly.

 ---